Oyster Recipes - Fried Padded Oysters, Steamed Oysters, and Scalloped Oysters

 When you cook oysters, never overcook.
 Overcooking oysters, just like any seafood, will make the finished product tough and tasteless.

 Fresh oysters have clean, fresh smell and the shells are closed tightly.
-Whether buying oysters in the shell or jar, eat oysters as soon as possible after purchase for optimum flavor and freshness.
+Whether buying in the shell or jar, eat oysters as soon as possible after purchase for optimum flavor and freshness.

 Oysters are low calorie and provide protein, zinc, B-12, phosphate, and phosphorus.